fictus/kendoBasicFilter/README.md

             },
             serverFiltering: true,
 			// filterIconClass: "fa fa-filter", 		-- assing a custom icon class here (if you need to use a different icon then the default)
+			// removeFilterIconClass: "fa fa-close", 	-- assing a custom icon class here (if you need to use a different icon then the default)
             masterFilterText: function () {
                 // if we need to do an "OR" master search alongside our filters, we can pass the filterText here;